GoodVessel92551/GoodVessel92551/README.md

 ------
 ### 🧑 About Me

 Hi I’m GoodVessel92551.
-I’m a full stack developer that enjoys using flask.
-Right now I am focusing on front-end development and website design but I am still doing some fullstack websites.
+I’m a full stack developer.
+Right now I am focusing on back-end and front-end development and some website design.
 Here a some of my achievements: I am a 3x time winner of the Replit Creator Fund.
 I’m also the winner of the Front-end Jam and I also won the Art Hackathon and finally I won the NarraCodeJam.

 ### 📝 Current Projects
-Currently I am working on my own revision app: Booogle Revise which is a simple revision app with flashcards, questions, and a community where you can share your revision sets.
+Currently I am working on re-doing my personal website in Next.js

 ### 🏳️: Languages: